 Your ears are an important part of your body.
 Ears play an essential role in maintaining your balance.
 Today there are thousands of people that suffer from hearing problems.
-Hearing loss is usually a slow progression that can take years before you realize that you are suffering from hearing loss.
+Hearing loss is usually a slow progression that can take years before you realize that you are suffering from this problem.
 Here are some of the top indications that you may be experiencing hearing loss.

 Ringing in the ears